imsudip45/Thrill-Binge/README.md

    Note: The industry name is required and must match one of the following:
    - Hollywood
    - Bollywood
-   - Korean
-   - Japanese
-   - Chinese
-   - British
-   - French
-   - German
-   - Italian
-   - Spanish
+   - South Indian

    c.
 Import thriller movies (genre-specific):
    ```bash
    python manage.py import_thriller_movies
    ```
-   This will import a curated list of thriller movies.
+   This will import a curated list of thriller movies. if you want to add more movies in the list edit import_thriller_movie.py in backend/movies/commands

    Note: Make sure you have set up your TMDB API Bearer token in the .env file:
    ```